marecl/Temperature-Station/README.md

 # Temperature Station
 ## I made this project for my father who needed to log activity of central heater

+DS3231 and PCF8563 versions are going to be updated much later but both work fine (not tested yet).
+Currently only PCF8563_JSON version is being updated.
+Please use this one.

 	THESE DEFINITIONS/FILES ARE NOT FOR JSON VERSION.
 	FOR JSON VERSION PLEASE SEE README IN THERE!